Reproduction - The official journal of the Society for Reproduction and Fertility

 Reproduction has an international Editorial Board with expertise across different branches of reproductive biology.
 Its Editor-in-Chief is Professor Kevin D Sinclair, Professor of Developmental Biology at the University of Nottingham, UK.

-Reproduction has an impressive 2014 impact factor of 3.174, placing the journal in the top quartile of journals in the Reproductive Biology category.
 The journal has an international readership, attracting over 51,000 unique users each month.
 For authors, there are no submission fees or page charges, they can expect an average receipt-to-first response of 22 days and, if accepted, their article will be online and fully citable within 24 hours of acceptance.

 Reproduction articles are featured in an endocrinology and reproduction journal-based learning programme.
 Multiple-choice questions are written for selected published articles to guide reading of Reproduction articles and test understanding.
 Learners get real-time scores, including explanations of the correct and incorrect answers.
 Users will be able to keep a record of the activities that they participate in, and download formal certificates of completion.
 The journal-based learning programme is completely free to use.
 To participate in an activity, all you need to do is register.